How to fit an outside tap

 The most common outside taps will come with an old-type brass tap connector.
 I normally throw these away when I’m fitting an outside tap because they are not made for quick-connect hose connections.

-If you want to use the supplied old-type hose connector, you will need to force your hose pipe onto the connector and fit a hose (jubilee) clip on and tighten it with a screwdriver.
+If you want to use the supplied old-type hose connector, you will need to force your hose pipe onto the connector, fit a hose (jubilee) clip-on and tighten it with a screwdriver.

-An outside tap leaking can be fixed in a few different ways:
+An outside tap leak can be fixed in a few different ways:

 • Tighten the leaking nut